-Fifty-five years on knowing I have cerebral palsy and Autism is a long way from where I started with no diagnosis on either, and although they give me closure on my symptoms that’s not the real problem here.
+Fifty-five years on knowing I have cerebral palsy and autism is a long way from where I started, with no diagnosis on either, and although they give me closure on my symptoms I have to come to terms with both.

-To say I am relieved I can finally put a name to my symptoms is an understatement: the journey has been tough.
-Knowing brings about understanding where I had none, but it’s the misjudgements and opinions that I’ve had to deal with that I have struggled with more.
+To say I am relieved I can finally put a name to my symptoms is an understatement, the journey has been tough.
+Knowing brings about understanding where I had none, but other people’s communication and opinions that I’ve had to deal with, are what I’ve struggled with the most.

-Even with a diagnosis you’re not always going to have co-operation, but me having to continually work through my emotional struggles on my own, particularly in my school years was all the made difficult.
-Going back into school every day, continually being ridiculed because I wasn’t making headway and being made an example of, highlighted my struggles even further.
+Even with a diagnosis you’re not always going to have co-operation, but having to continually work through my emotional struggles on my own, in my school years, was all the more difficult.
+Going back into school every day, continually being ridiculed because I wasn’t making headway and being made an example of highlighted my struggles even further.

-Going into exams with little to no substance on my revision notes, were also enormously difficult times.
-Having been let down by the many systems through school, the NHS and with no emotional support, I continued to struggle over the years.
-That exonerates me from any blame and guilt, but it doesn’t get others off the hook.
+Going into exams with little to no substance on my revision notes was difficult.
+Having been let down by the system through school, then the NHS and with no emotional support, I continued to struggle over the years.
+It exonerates me from any blame and guilt, but it doesn’t get others off the hook.

-In my next personal blog, I will go into more detail on my understanding of my Autism symptoms from my Consultation.
-I am, however left with one question, regardless of how it happened… how can others have let this happen?
+In another personal blog, I will go into detail on my understanding of my autism symptoms from my consultation.
+I am, however left with one question, regardless of how it happened, how can others have let this happen?